ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 Since the evaluation order for function arguments in OCaml is not explicitly defined, the order in which the `id_print` side effects take place is unreliable.
 In this example, the arguments are evaluated from right to left, but this could change in future compiler releases.

-This issue also arises when applying parameters to variant constructors, building tuple values or, initializing record fields.
+This issue also arises when applying parameters to variant constructors, building tuple values, or initialising record fields.
 ```ocaml
 # let r = ref 0 in ((incr r; !r), (decr r; !r));;
 - : int * int = (0, -1)
 ```

 The value of this expression depends on the order of subexpression evaluation.
-And since this order is not specified, there is no reliable way to know what this value is.
+Since this order is not specified, there is no reliable way to know what this value is.
 At the time of writing this tutorial, the evaluation produced `(0, -1)`, but if you see something else, it is not a bug.
 Such an unreliable value must a avoided.

 To ensure that evaluation takes place in a specific order, use the means to put expressions in sequences.
 Check the [Evaluating Expressions in Sequence](#evaluating-expressions-in-sequence) section.